enlsg/enlsg.github.io/_posts/2019-01-22-operation_ko_lan_intro.md

 <br/><br/>
 ENL SG has representation in F), named "Team Six".
 <br/>
-Here are the video's for each team's individual personalities / skills and community contribution.
+Click on the Youtube links to view each team's individual personalities / skills and community contribution.

 <table class="table table-sm">
 <tbody>